Su Jia-chyuan

-Su Jia-chyuan (or Su Chia-chyuan; 蘇嘉全 (Sū Jiāquán); born 22 October 1956) is a Taiwanese politician of the Democratic Progressive Party (DPP) who serves as the chairperson of the Taiwan–Japan Relations Association since 2022.
+Su Jia-chyuan (or Su Chia-chyuan; 蘇嘉全 (Sū Jiāquán); born 22 October 1956) is a Taiwanese politician of the Democratic Progressive Party (DPP) who served as the President of the Legislative Yuan from 2016 to 2020.

 As the first non-Kuomintang President of the Legislative Yuan, Su is an at-large legislator and previously Commissioner of Pingtung County, and held national posts as Minister of the Interior and Minister of Agriculture under President Chen Shui-bian's administration.
 From May to August 2020, he briefly served as Secretary General to the President under the Tsai Ing-wen administration.

 Education

 After graduating from National Pingtung Senior High School, Su studied food science as an undergraduate at National Taiwan Ocean University and graduated with a bachelor's degree in 1979.
 He then earned a Master of Public Affairs (M.P.A.) from National Sun Yat-sen University.

 Political career

 Taichung mayoralty candidacy (2010)

 In 2010, Su narrowly lost to Jason Hu in the election for Mayor of Taichung.